IOT-NEPAL/100x-hackathon/README.md

 ## 📄 License

-This project is created for hackathon purposes and educational use.
-Feel free to modify and extend as needed.
+This project is soully created for hackathon purpose.
+All rights goes to team elite.
+The main hackathon organizer, 100 X Nepal can use it for marketing and demonstration purposes.

 ## 🏆 Hackathon Ready